ztalbot2000/homebridge-cmd4/README.md

 ### <p style="font-size: 23px; font-weight: 700;">Basic Troubleshooting</p>
 #### &emsp; &emsp; &emsp; &emsp;  Error: Command failed
 This error is indicative to many situations.
 The most common is that the command took to long to run.
+Check that the command exists, but also that the timeout value in your config.json for that accessory is not too low.

 ```
   Error: Command failed: /homebridge/Server.sh Get 'Server' 'On'